 Core modules are:

-You will choose two archaeology option modules, which may include:
+You will choose two scheme option modules and one archaeology option module from:

 Core modules are:

-You will complete a dissertation in archaeology or literature.
+You will complete a dissertation in archaeology or criminology.
 You will also study one option module from your chosen dissertation subject plus three option modules from the other subject.

 Archaeology option modules may include: